 Rise with the sun and be on the grounds for the first light of day emerging through the jungle mists.
 Waking up to the sounds of the tropics is a pure delight, with the chatter of parrots and parakeets flying overhead, the fresh morning air scented with tropical blossoms, and the expectation of an exciting adventure-filled day ahead.
 There is no need to venture far to experience the heart of the jungle.
 Finding a quiet spot to sip a coffee with binoculars close at hand is a sure way to soak in the essence of the rainforest.

-On the Antelope Falls Waterfall Adventure you will go on an invigorating hike through the rainforest, learning about the jungle flora and fauna from your guides.
+After breakfast, you will join an exhilarating hiking expedition to Antelope Falls.
+On this adventure you will go on an invigorating hike through the rainforest, learning about the jungle flora and fauna from your guides.
 After your challenging hike you will enjoy a picnic lunch while you cool off in the refreshing emerald pools at the top of the falls.
-From the top you can see all the way to the Caribbean Sea.
+From the top, you can see all the way to the Caribbean Sea.
 At this point you can choose to go on a waterfall rappel or just relax and swim in this breathtaking setting.

 This evening, you may want to sign up for the eco-lodge’s optional nocturnal hike.
 A walk in the rainforest is magical at night, exploring the moonlit trails and listening to the calls of the crickets, frogs and birds.
 You are likely to encounter paca, owls and kinkajou …and maybe even see a wildcat!